Trauma Therapy in Portland

 Are you suffering from recurring, intrusive thoughts of painful experiences in your past?

-Maybe you constantly feel on edge and find yourself overreacting to small and ordinary stressors.
+Maybe you constantly feel on edge and find yourself overreacting to small and ordinary stressors such as commuting and fighting traffic along Burnside Street.
 Perhaps you find it hard to be vulnerable around others and tend to sabotage new connections before they can develop.
 Sometimes, you may feel like you’re not even in control of your emotions or actions—you might dissociate and “shut down” or fly off the handle and lash out at others.
-As a result, maybe you’re thinking of seeing a trauma specialist.
+As a result, maybe you’re thinking of seeing a trauma specialist in Portland.

 Trauma Often Comes From Ordinary Relationships And Life Situations